 II.1.3.
 William Gassmann, Constellation Nuclear

-Abstract - “Utility Experience With LTA Irradiation in Commercial Reactors at Constellation”
+Utility Experience With LTA Irradiation in Commercial Reactors at Constellation

-William Gassmann, Constellation Nuclear 4/27/2023
+William Gassmann

-IAEA Technical Meeting on Safety and Performance Aspects in the Development and Qualification of High Burnup Nuclear Fuels for Water-Cooled Reactors, IAEA, November 15 2022
+Constellation Nuclear

 Abstract

 Constellation Nuclear is a utility leader in the program to develop and deploy new advanced light water reactor fuels.
 Constellation has loaded lead test fuel assemblies from all three US nuclear fuel vendors in order to demonstrate numerous improved performance capabilities.
 Advanced LWR fuels are believed to confer many safety and economic benefits; and chief among them is High Burnup capability due to the more robust (safer) fuel designs, improved fuel performance, and improved analytical techniques.